 With the rear-mounted engines under the cockpit rather than saloon floor, the 43 is also a quieter cruiser than its shaft-driven sister ships, something apparent when you're cruising indoors.
 Who does that?
 If not travelling in the flying bridge, the family will find it pleasant enough reeling in the sea miles in the saloon.
 Either, way, the common-rail fuel injection system on the D6 engines ensures there's not whiff of diesel smoke.
-And there was no such back-spray as per the dreaded station-wagon effect.
+And there was no back spray as per the dreaded station-wagon effect.

 While such things add to the driving pleasure, a big improvement to my eyes was the reduction in the number of stainless steel supports and framework that hold up the newly styled hardtop.
 As such, the sight lines are unfettered from the flybridge helm over the bow or back down to the cockpit.
 Indeed, the 43 would make an excellent gamefishing boat and we're told one is heading for Tasmania equipped for the purpose.